 And I watched the dog and I was afraid he was gonna get me.
 And … and that was when I hit the acorn.
 (Laughter) But while I was sliding (Laughter), I knew I’m alive.
 There was pain, but I knew, I … I … I’m alive.
 And I determined somewhere as all of this was happening to me, that this is something that I need ju … not just for my physical life.
 This is something that I need for my spiritual life.
 This is something that I need for my emotional life and my social life.

-John: That’s the unforgettable Ken Davis on today’s edition of Focus on the Family, and we’ll continue this message next time.
-You know Jim, I always appreciated hearing from Ken.
-He has such a unique perspective on life…
+John: That’s Ken Davis on today’s episode of Focus on the Family, and we’re gonna have part two next time of this message.
+You know Jim, I love listening to Ken ‘cause he has such humor and a great outlook on life…

 Jim: He really does, John, and I appreciate his enthusiasm for getting out there and enjoying those adventures that make him feel ALIVE.
-I can’t wait for you to hear where this message is leading – Ken had a major revelation after someone took his picture on the beach one day -- and I’ll just leave at that for now.
-It’ll be a cliffhanger until next time….be sure to join us!
+I can’t wait for you to hear where this message is leading – Ken had a major revelation after someone took his picture on the beach one day -- I don’t think I’d like that revelation myself.
+It’ll be a cliffhanger until next time so be sure to join us!

-If you enjoyed today’s broadcast, please, tell a friend to tune in next time and uh... hear more about how Ken made a dramatic change in his life!
+And please, if you enjoyed today’s program, tell a friend to tune in next time as we hear more from Ken about a dramatic change he made in his life!

 End of Teaser